-Target Database Select the target database.
-Auto Target Server Select the target server.
-None Event Listener Specify a descriptor event listener to be added during bootstrapping.
+Target Server Select the target server for your JPA application.
+None Example: persistence.xml file

+Event Listener Specify a descriptor event listener to be added during bootstrapping.
 Valid values: qualified class name for a class that implements the eclipselink.sessions.SessionEventListener interface.
 Example: persistence.xml file

 Include Descriptor Queries Enable or disable the default copying of all named queries from the descriptors to the session.
 These queries include the ones defined using EclipseLink API, descriptor amendment methods, and so on.
+Miscellaneous Options